paschembri/reading-notes/README.md

 Reading Notes AI uses the recently released model from Mistral AI and runs locally (i.e. offline).

+## Disclaimer

+This is still experimental: hallucinations are to be expected.

 ## How does it work ?